DavidRaab/website/content/posts/2023-01-07-perl-regex-parsing-with-g-option.md

 ```

 This loop continues until `\G` that is the position of the regex engine has reached
 `\z`, the end of the string.
-Maybe we also want some error handling and create a hash
+Maybe we also want some error handling and we want to create a hash
 instead of printing the result to the console.
 So finally we can write the following
 function.